jaxa/space_ros_turtlebot3_demo/README.md

 #### Settings on the ROS 2 side

-Place the `bridge node` in the `turtlebot3_ws` by executing the following commands:
+Place the `bridge node` in the `turtlebot3_ws`:

 ```
 $ cp -pr ~/[Space TurtleBot workspace path]/space_ros_turtlebot3_demo/racs2_bridge/ROS2/Bridge/Server_Python/bridge_py_s ~/turtlebot3_ws/src
 ```

-Return to the root of the TurtleBot3 project and build it using the following commands:
+Return to the root of the TurtleBot3 project and build it:

 ```
 $ cd ~/turtlebot3_ws